microsoft/winget-cli/doc/specs/#163 - Dependencies.md

 ## Potential Issues

 Not all dependencies are identified using [semantic versioning](https://semver.org/).
 This may cause complications for packages depending on a range of versions.
-It is possible a breaking change is introduced in a newer version of a dependency the Windows Package Manager cannot heuristicly reason about.
+It is possible a breaking change is introduced in a newer version of a dependency the Windows Package Manager cannot heuristically reason about.

 Some systems have limited storage, and may not have suitable space to install a package and all of it's dependencies.